acmesh-official/acme.sh/README.md

 **(requires you to be root/sudoer, since it is required to interact with Apache server)**

-If you are running a web server, Apache or Nginx, it is recommended to use the `Webroot mode`.
+If you are running a web server, it is recommended to use the `Webroot mode`.

 Particularly, if you are running an Apache server, you can use Apache mode instead.
 This mode doesn't write any files to your web root folder.